Jedidah Isler: Early life and education

 In 2014, she obtained her PhD from Yale University in Astronomy where she studied astrophysics, specifically researching blazars.
 She became the first African-American woman to receive a Ph.D. in astrophysics from Yale.
 In an NPR interview, she recalled an exchange with one of her classmates during her first year at Yale.
 "So there are plates everywhere," she recalls.
 "And all of a sudden, [a white male student] in my class hands me a pile of his dirty plates...and says, 'Here, now go and do what you're really here to do.'"
 In 2014, Isler published her doctoral dissertation, In Like a Lamb, Out Like a Lion: Probing the Disk-Jet Connection in Fermi Gamma-Ray Bright Blazars, which earned the Roger Doxsey Dissertation Prize from the American Astronomical Society.

-In an interview with Vanity Fair, she cited her role models as Dr. Mae Jemison, Dr. Beth Brown, and her mother.
+In an interview with Vanity Fair, she cited her role models as Mae Jemison, Beth A. Brown, and her mother.